FUNCTIONAL MEDICINE SOLUTIONS FOR CHRONICALLY DRY SKIN

 There are many causes of dry skin, ranging from environmental conditions to a bacterial infection to a nutrient deficiency or even an autoimmune disorder.

-Unfortunately, conventional medicine often approaches dry skin as a superficial problem and its topical treatments can be accompanied by harsh side effects.
+Unfortunately, conventional medicine often approaches dry skin as a superficial problem, and its topical treatments can be accompanied by harsh side effects.

 Finding out why your skin is painfully dry is the key to getting permanent relief.

 Chronic skin symptoms are a reflection of a deeper problem in the body.
 The bigger problem must be identified and correctly treated.
-Once this takes place you can enjoy symptom-free radiant skin while also increasing your overall health.
+Once this takes place, you can enjoy symptom-free radiant skin while also increasing your overall health.

 Let's discuss some causes of chronic dry skin, then explore what you can do in each situation.

-COMMON CAUSES OF
+COMMON CAUSES OF DRY SKIN

 Often, dry skin is a matter of the skin's protective layer of oils being stripped away by environmental factors and then being unable to replenish itself enough to regain homeostasis.